 The first problem is volume; 80% of all the data is a lot.
 Many companies don’t know how to handle the silos of multi-source data they could benefit from because they simply can’t handle it.
 Others don’t know about some of the data they create or have in the first place.

-Secondly, there's a problem of source.
+Secondly, there's a problem of the source.
 When we work with real-time data coming from trackers and sensors, we can predict the upcoming stream and know exactly what data formats we are dealing with.
-In case of semi-structured and unstructured data, we have to handle a variety of multi format sources, datasets with different potential, and thus need a special tool able to sort this cacophony out.
+In the case of semi-structured and unstructured data, we have to handle a variety of multi-format sources, datasets with different potential, and thus need a special tool able to sort this cacophony out.

 Despite proven financial benefits from data intelligence, cost remains one of the major reasons why companies give up on some of their data assets.

 Often, processing diverse data requires manual effort of narrow specialists to exclude the possibility of mistakes.
 Especially, when the cost of a mistake is high, for example, in case of semi-structured medical records.
 Automating the processing of different data formats may also cost a pretty penny, since it would require integrating various tools and platforms.